aokolar/myrepo/README.md

-# myreposome words i wrote on the compbio server
+# myrepo some words i wrote on the compbio server